 TOURIST VISA REQUIRED:

-No, but must show proof of return or onward travel.
+Not required, but must show proof of return or onward travel.

-Required: yellow fever if arriving from countries where there is a risk of transmission
+Required: yellow fever if arriving from countries where there is a risk of transmission of yellow fever.

-Suggested: measles, rubella, rabies, hepatitis A, hepatitis B, typhoid
+Suggested: measles, rubella, rabies, hepatitis A, hepatitis B, typhoid.

 CURRENCY RESTRICTIONS FOR ENTRY: